syntactic/Cognitive-Control-Paradigm-Integration/obsidian_vault/Dimensions/Stimulus Response Mapping.md

 ###### Key Values / Categories:

 *   **`Compatible`:**
     *  The instructed S-R mapping aligns with a strong natural tendency, a highly overlearned association, or a direct, intuitive relationship between stimulus and response.
     *  Often results in faster and more accurate performance.
+    * Compatibility can be defined relative to the proximal motor action (e.g., keypress location) or a distal action goal (e.g., the location of a resulting visual effect, as in [[Hommel (1993)]]).
+However for this study I'm focusing strictly on the relationship between the relevant attribute of the stimulus and the response in its most proximal form - not a distal action goal / effect of a response.
     *   *Example:* Responding with a right-hand key to a stimulus appearing on the right (spatial compatibility, as in the "Toward" condition of [[Simon (1969)|Simon 1969]]).
     *   *Example:* Pressing an "up arrow" key when the word "UP" is displayed.